 - Medication: Injections or prescription meds

-Lemonade’s Preventative and Wellness package
+Lemonade’s Preventative Care

 You can also customize the payment structure of your pet insurance.
 It’s easier to explain that by looking at what a pet health insurance policy costs.
 Ready?